 For Andromeda, each player will take on the role of a soldier in a group called Apex Force.
 A class-based system, with different loadouts and abilities, will allow you to select the right soldier for the job.
 The classes are grouped, and playing with them earns ‘Prestige XP’ for that specific group.
 “Let's say you play these tanky characters - it could be three different ones - you earn enough prestige XP to level up.
 Now you get a health benefit to all of your characters, not just the ones of that type,” explained lead designer Ian Frazier.

 Multiplayer will be set in the narrative context of the single-player campaign, and you'll even be able to switch between the two modes without quitting out to the menu, which should make multiplayer feel more like an integral part of the experience.
 It's also confirmed that the multiplayer mode will drop rewards that can be used in single-player, but it's not quite clear what they are or how they're earned.

 That said, you won't be forced to play either mode to get everything you want out of the other; no multiplayer maps are gated by campaign progress, the multiplayer mode contains no plot spoilers, and it's not required for anything in the campaign (like, say, a good ending).

 Multiplayer will feature real-money microtransactions that can unlock card packs, but an in-game currency can also be used.
-There's also a multiplayer beta coming, but unfortunately it's only for console.
+There was due to be a multiplayer beta, but unfortunately it was cancelled.